roobert/roobert.github.io/_posts/2014-11-08-Sensu-Events-and-Graphite-Graphs.md

 ### Events

-In my [last post](http://roobert.github.io/2014/11/03/Sensu-with-Embedded-Graphite-Graphs/), I talked about how to embed Graphite graphs in the Uchiwa UI and used a CPU Graphite query as an exaple.
+In my [last post](http://roobert.github.io/2014/11/03/Sensu-with-Embedded-Graphite-Graphs/), I talked about how to embed Graphite graphs in the Uchiwa UI and used a CPU Graphite query as an example.
 This is the same query except that I've added the `events` targets:

 {% highlight bash %}
 curl "https://graphite.brandwatch.com/render \